Unfaxed/cu_scheduler/README.md

 See the deployed project at [cuscheduler.com](https://www.cuscheduler.com)!

+# How to deploy/test

+After cloning the repo, run `npm run dev` to create a local instance of the tool

 ## Details

 This project uses Integer Linear Programming (ILP) under the hood to optimize the placement of classes by minimizing a cost function.
 There are many factors that go into the cost function, such as if it is marked to avoid the timeframe or if the professor is marked as unpreferred.
 This site is developed with Next.JS on the front- and back-end.